slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 4. Verify informational text is displayed in empty input field.
 Click OK.
 5. Open pathRel.html, start Live Preview using File > Live Preview.
 6. If you trashed prefs, you'll get an info dialog explaining how Live Preview works.
 Click OK.
-7. Mac only: after a few seconds you should get a dialog saying you need to relaunch Chrome.
+7. After a few seconds you should get a dialog saying you need to relaunch Chrome.
 Click "Relaunch".
 Chrome should relaunch and open the page.
 8. Verify that the base URL is 127.0.0.1: _nnnnn_ (where _nnnnn_ is an auto-generated port number) and page renders correctly in browser.
 9. Open File menu, verify Live Preview has a check mark next to it, then click it to toggle off Live Preview.
 10. Open pathRoot.html and click Live Preview (lightning bolt) icon on right side of menu bar.